mzattera/v4j/README.md

 The outcomes of my experiments are tracked on the [project pages](https://mzattera.github.io/v4j/).

-The folder `eclipse` contains an eclipse workspace.
+The folder `eclipse` contains an [Eclipse](https://www.eclipse.org/ide/) workspace.
 The (Maven) project `io.github.mzattera.v4j` holds the actual code for the Java library.
 The library content is described below.
 The (Maven) project `io.github.mzattera.v4j-apps` contains classes I created to experiment with the
 Voynich manuscript; here you can find examples about how to use the library.

+The folder `KNIME` contains several sub-folders, each corresponding to a different [KNIME](https://www.knime.com/) project.

 **_Note:_** Plase check the [project pages](https://mzattera.github.io/v4j/) for some terminology that is relevant here.